ddysk95/sql-challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

 ## As a Bonus analysis, two charts were created by importing the SQL database using Pandas to explore the validity of the data.
-1. A hisogram to visualize the most common salary range for employees
+1. A histogram to visualize the most common salary range for employees
 2. A bar chart of average salary by title